robert-waggott/ev-charger-route-planner/README.md

 -   [x] Sort out `from` and `to` field attribution tooltips
 -   [x] Ability to choose between different routes
 -   [x] Keep search panel open until route has been selected
+-   [x] Add ability to save routes - use local storage for the time being

 ## Todo

+-   [ ] Name saved routes
+-   [ ] Ability to overwrite/replace saved routes
+-   [ ] Retrieve saved routes
 -   [ ] Map incidents
--   [ ] Add ability to save routes - use local storage for the time being
--   [ ] Host the service in azure
+-   [ ] Host the service
 -   [ ] Display instructions
 -   [ ] Create/implement the EV algorithm